cowlet/WomenWhoCode/README.md

 - `pip3 install tensorflow`
 - `pip3 install keras`

-Some of these, especially Scipy, will take some time to install.
+Some of these might take some time to download and install.

 ## If you don't know if you have Python 3 or not